-With Christmas fast approaching, and the present-buying frenzy now in full swing, we thought it as good a time as any to discuss the rise of the ‘experience economy’, and what that means for the future of how we buy.
+In this blog we discuss the rise of the ‘experience economy’, and what that means for the future of how we buy.

-We’re just 5 days out from Christmas, and if (like me) you haven’t sorted out your Christmas shopping, you might want to stop looking for the perfect ‘thing’ and start thinking of the perfect experience.
+Shopping for a birthday or Christmas present can often seem an impossible task, you might want to stop looking for the perfect ‘thing’ and start thinking of the perfect experience.
 Gilovich, Kumar and Killingsworth’s study published in Psychological Science found that experiential purchases compared to material purchases provide a more ‘enduring happiness’ – what more could you want from a gift?

 “A mind that is stretched by a new experience can never be returned to its old dimensions” – Oliver Wendell Holmes Jr.

 Why do experiences make us so much happier?
 The anticipation before an experience elicits more excitement compared to a tangible gift.
 Compare the lead-up to a sky-diving gift with waiting for your Amazon order to arrive.
 The aftermath is more enjoyable too.
 Compared to the receivers of tangible gifts, those that receive experience gifts compare the gift’s value less and connect with others more.

 So we know that experiences bring more happiness than physical products.
 This isn’t exactly news.
 Ask anyone to describe their greatest source of happiness from the last year, and you won’t get a lot of people answering with “my new iPhone purchase”.
 Consumers value experiences over commodities and are acting on these desires.